 The file of each nominee for a named chair or professorship shall be reviewed by a committee of tenured faculty, the size and composition of which shall be determined by the faculty of each college in conjunction with the dean of that college.
 Each committee shall normally consist of at least five members; in cases where the chair or professorship is specific to a department, a majority of the committee membership shall be tenured faculty in that department.
 The committee shall then forward in writing to the dean its recommendations for appointment.
 When there are multiple qualified nominees, the committee may, but is not required to, rank the nominees in order of the committee's preference.
 The dean's recommendation, along with the file of the recommended nominee and the recommendation of the college committee, shall be forwarded to the provost.
-The file shall then be subsequently reviewed by the University.
-The president shall have sole authority to award endowed chairs and professorships, except when that authority has been reserved by the Board of Trustees.
+Deans of health sciences units shall forward the recommendations and file through the vice president for research and health sciences to the provost.
+The file shall then be subsequently reviewed by the University Committee on Named and Distinguished Professorships and the President of the University.
+The president shall have sole authority to award endowed chairs and professorships, except when that authority has been reserved by the Board of Trustees